vavardan/OCI-DNS-view/README.md

 &nbsp;

-## **1. One Region: Private DNS configuration view**
+## **1. Single-Region: Private DNS configuration view**
 &nbsp;
 Configuration details:
-  - Hub VCN consist of the following resources and components:
+  - Hub VCN consists of the following resources and components:
     - Forwarding (**hub_dns_forwarder**) and Listening (**hub_dns_listener**) endpoints.
-    - Hub VCN Resolver has associated private views for Hub and Spokes VCNs, so it contains all DNS data/records of all three VCNs and can resolve any FQDN inside Hub and Spoke architecture.
+    - Hub VCN Resolver has Associated private views for Hub and Spokes VCNs.
+As a result, it contains all DNS data/records for the three VCNs and can resolve any FQDN within the Hub and Spoke architecture.
+  - Spoke VCN Resolvers include
-  - Spoke VCN resolvers have Forwarding (**p_dns_forwarder** and **pp_dns_forwarder** accordingly) endpoints, and conditional forwarding rules, which forwards **oraclevcn.com**, **oraclecloud.com** and **oci.customer-oci.com** domain specific queries to the **hub_dns_listener**.
+    - Forwarding endpoints (**p_dns_forwarder** and **pp_dns_forwarder** respectively).
+    - Conditional forwarding rules, that directs queries for **oraclevcn.com**, **oraclecloud.com** and **oci.customer-oci.com** domains to the **hub_dns_listener** for resolution.

 <img src="images/one-region.png" width="900" height="value">

 &nbsp;

-#### DNS configuration with On-Premise connected.<br>
+#### DNS configuration with On-Premise connectivity.
-Additionally to the above configuration, here are the forwarding rules for the On-Premise DNS zones in each Spoke VCN and also in Hub VCN, pointing to Network Load Balancer (NLB), as the target of the forwarding rule.
-On-Premise DNS servers are configured as a the backends for a **DNS NLB**.
+In addition to the above configuration, the following setup includes forwarding rules for On-Premises DNS zones in both the Spoke VCNs and the Hub VCN.
+These rules direct queries to a Network Load Balancer (NLB), which serves as the target for forwarding.
+The On-Premises DNS servers are configured as backends for the DNS NLB.

 <img src="images/onprem.png" width="900" height="value">